This article may contain affiliate links, please read my affiliate disclosure for more information.

 Before starting the painting and even in the design process itself I establish where my light and dark values are and this will help to establish the overall tonality of the painting.
-The primary elements of the tonal scale is light, dark and half tones.
-Values refer to how light or how dark and object is.
+The primary elements of the tonal scale are light, dark and halftones.
+Values refer to how light or how dark an object is.

 I’m painting on a 40cm x 50cm canvas.
 I have applied a thin layer of burnt sienna to the canvas and allowed it to dry, this helps to warm up the painting as it comes through the paint layers and gives it a more traditional look.
 It also helps with establishing colour and tone as there is less of a distorting effect which can occur from painting on a white surface.

 I sketch out the composition with burnt umber mixed with liquin which is a medium that not only thins the paint and improves the flow but also speeds up the drying time.

 Once I have sketched out the composition I determine where my darkest tones are in the painting, in this case, it’s the shadows in the poplar and sycamore trees in the foreground.
 Once I have figured out what my darkest values are I can use it to gauge the rest of my tones in the painting.

 I’m using a No.6 flat brush as I start blocking in, I want to keep my brush strokes loose and gestural so I will be pretty much-using No.6 flat brushes throughout the entire blocking-in phase.

 I mix the shadows of the trees using burnt umber, burnt sienna, ultramarine blue and a very small amount of phthalo green.
 I use this same colour combination with the willow trees in the mid-ground but add a little titanium white to the mix.

 I then start marking in the shadows in the mountains using a combination of burnt umber, ultramarine blue, quinacridone magenta and titanium white.